 GESI founding organizations include Cochrane (previously the Cochrane Collaboration), the Campbell Collaboration, the Alliance for Health Policy and Systems Research (AHPSR), the American Institutes for Research (AIR), the EPPI-Centre, the Collaboration for Environmental Evidence (CEE), the Joanna Briggs Institute (JBI), and the International Initiative for Impact Evaluation (3ie).

 GESI selected, through a competitive process, the Center for Systematic Reviews on Health Policy and Systems Research (SPARK) at the American University of Beirut (AUB) in Lebanon to host its Secretariat.
-The GESI Secretariat was established in June 2016, and it reports to a GESI governance group that represents GESI's founding organizations.
+The was established in June 2016, and it reports to a GESI Governance Group that represents GESI's founding organizations.

 The GESI Secretariat has created a global Network of established Evidence Synthesis Centers.
-The Network aims to serve as a platform for its Centers to share expertise and experiences and to facilitate collaborations between them.
-In addition, GESI will work to attract funders interested in supporting the Network Centers.
-The Network currently consists of 38 Centers from 24 LMICs from across the globe.
+The GESI Network aims to serve as a platform for its Centers to share expertise and experiences and to facilitate collaborations between them.
+In addition, GESI will work to attract funders interested in supporting the GESI Network.
+The GESI Network currently consists of 47 Centers from 25 LMICs from across the globe.
 For further information about the GESI Network, Click Here.